microsoft/Web-Dev-For-Beginners/7-vue/README.md

 ![random dog app](./images/mini2_1.png)

-Take a look at the code that was scaffolded by CodeSandbox for a basic Vue.js app.
+Take a look at the code that was scaffolded the CLI for a basic Vue.js app.
 Navigate to `src/main.js`.
 This is the main starting point of a Vue.js app.
 Note that in this file you import parts of Vue from its npm package: `import { createApp } from 'vue'";`.
 The app also imports other needed dependencies from npm to build the app.
 You can always check out the root `package.json` to find out which dependencies are needed.

 `main.js` also initializes the app as a new Vue.js app, imports the `App.vue` file and sets the div into which the app code will be injected.